 - Registration in your country

-- Resign your job or make arrangements about an unpaid leave
+- Resign your job or make arrangement about an unpaid leave

 - Store the stuff you are not selling, not throwing away and not bringing